Wide binaries from the H3 survey: the thick disk and halo have similar wide binary fractions: Wide binary search

 Fig.~\ref{fig:WBsearch-one} (left panel) shows the proper motion differences and angular separations of all the H3-{\it Gaia} pairs.
 To reduce the contamination, we require that the parallax difference of the pair is consistent with zero within $3\sigma_\pi$.
 An enhanced population with separations $<10$\,arcsec and proper motion differences $\lesssim1$\masyr can be seen, indicative of the resolved wide binary populations.
 The rest of the pairs in the upper-right part of the plot are chance alignments.

-To better quantify the contamination from the chance-alignment pairs, we conduct a test by offsetting the H3 targets' Galactic latitudes by 1 degree to the North (with the coordinates of field {\it Gaia} stars unshifted) and redo the wide binary search (1 degree corresponds to 17 pc at a distance of 1 kpc).
+To better quantify the contamination from the chance-alignment pairs, we conduct a test by offsetting the H3 targets' Galactic latitudes by 1 degree (1 degree corresponds to 17 pc at a distance of 1 kpc) to the North (with the coordinates of field {\it Gaia} stars unshifted) and redo the wide binary search \citep{Lepine2007}.
 Therefore, all the pairs from this test are chance-alignment pairs.
 The result is shown in Fig.~\ref{fig:WBsearch-one}, middle panel.
 This contamination test well reproduces the chance-alignment pairs in the left panel, except that the left panel has an additional wide binary population at small angular separations and small proper motion differences.

 In the right panel of Fig.~\ref{fig:WBsearch-one}, we compute the chance alignment probability (CAP) in each two-dimensional bin.
 Specifically, CAP in every bin is calculated by the number of pairs in the middle panel divided by the number of pairs in the left panel.
 The right panel of Fig.~\ref{fig:WBsearch-one} shows that the wide binaries can be selected by small proper motion differences with CAP less than 10\% out to 30\,arcsec.
 At separations $>30$\,arcsec, CAP is still less than $20$\% at small proper motion differences ($\lesssim0.3$\masyr), indicative of the existence of wide binaries beyond 30\,arcsec ($\sim0.1$\,pc for stars at 1\,kpc distances), consistent with the simulation and observation that a significant fraction of comoving stars with separations up to $\sim10$\,pc are conatal \citep{Kamdar2019,Nelson2021}.
 Some low CAP pixels at the edge of large proper motion differences are due to small-number statistics.